nagarerukaze/csopesy-osemulator/README.md

 ## Notes

-Change "cls" to "clear" depending on OS.
+Change "cls" to "clear" in ConsoleManager class depending on OS.

 ```
 void clear() {